About Some Client Authors Stopping Updates#

 toDisabled

-(click the pop-up below to restart the browser to take effect). -
+(click the pop-up to restart the browser for it to take effect). -

 -